What is Shopify Store Optimization?

 You can have a check the backlink profile of your competitors with the SpyGlass tool of the Website Auditor.
 If you have no idea about your niche competitors, take the help of Rank Tracker.

-Getting the names of competitors’ domain from Rank Tracker, you can discover the backlinks prospects from SpyGlass, and start the backlinks campaign.
+Getting the names of competitors’ domains from Rank Tracker, you can discover the backlinks prospects from SpyGlass, and start the backlinks campaign.

 It helps search engines to find the different properties of your products.
 Search results with good ratings tend to have more CTR.
 It pushes these snippets higher in SERPs.
 If you optimize rich snippets properly, search engines will prefer to rank your Shopify product pages higher.